Dr. Terry Anne Scott

 Director, The Institute for Common Power

-Dr. Terry Anne Scott is an award-winning historian, author, and speaker.
 Dr. Scott earned her doctorate in history from the University of Chicago under the supervision of Dr. Thomas Cleveland Holt.
 She was awarded a fellowship from the University’s Board of Trustees.
 She received a master’s degree with distinction from Southern Methodist University.

 Dr. Scott regularly lectures about race, sports, social movements, and voting rights at venues across the country.
-Additionally, she is frequently featured on regional and national media programs, including NPR.
+Additionally, she is frequently featured on regional and national media programs.
 Dr. Scott is a featured historian in several episodes of the History Channel’s “I Was There.”
 She is also in the critically acclaimed documentary “Lynching Postcards: Token of a Great Day,” which received a 2022 NAACP Image Award, a 2022 Peabody nomination, and was short-listed for an Academy Award.
-Dr. Scott is slated to be in several upcoming documentaries, acclaimed documentarian Stanley Nelson’s 2023 documentary, “The Sound of the Police.”
+Dr. Scott is in acclaimed documentarian Stanley Nelson’s 2023 documentary, “Sound of the Police.”

 Dr. Scott has worked on several public history projects throughout her career.
 Contracted by the Texas Department of Transportation, Dr. Scott was a member of a small group of historians who chronicled the history of an excavated, post-emancipation era, African American cemetery (Freedman’s Cemetery) and the surrounding community in Dallas, Texas.
 The team used the findings to create an expansive report, elementary school curriculum, and a museum exhibit.
 Dr. Scott also chronicled the history of the first African American public housing project in Dallas for the Dallas Housing Authority.
-While at Hood College, Dr. Scott established a program that connected students with theAfrican American Resources, Cultural Heritage Society of Frederick County (AARCH).
-She oversaw students who processed the archival collections held by AARCH to ensure that researchers and others have access to these collections for generations.
-Dr. Scott is currently serving as a consultant for an upcoming exhibit on lynching at the Reginald G. Lewis Museum in Baltimore, Maryland.
+While at Hood College, Dr. Scott established a program that taught students how to process the archival collections held by African American Resources, Cultural Heritage Society of Frederick County (AARCH).
+Dr. Scott is currently serving as a consultant for an upcoming exhibit on lynching at the Reginald F. Lewis Museum in Baltimore, Maryland.

-Listen to Dr. Scott discuss her latest book, Lynching and Leisure: Race and the Transformation of Mob Violence in Texas, on the Baltimore NPR affiliate: https://omny.fm/shows/midday/lynching-and-leisure-how-racial-terrorism-became-p
+Listen to Dr. Scott discuss her book, Lynching and Leisure: Race and the Transformation of Mob Violence in Texas, on the Baltimore NPR affiliate: https://omny.fm/shows/midday/lynching-and-leisure-how-racial-terrorism-became-p

 Select Publications